Poverty, inequality, housing, discrimination, health and social care, and education affect hundreds of thousands of people across the UK.

 Project LeadHuman Rights Centre, University of Essex

-Lecturer in the School of Law, and the Deputy Director of the Human Rights Centre Clinic.
+Lecturer in the Essex Law School, and the Deputy Director of the Human Rights Centre Clinic

 Diretor of the Human Rights Centre and Senior LecturerHuman Rights Centre, University of Essex